 Someone commented the other day that my life in China sometimes appears to be one big culinary extravaganza and unsurprisingly I wouldn’t necessarily disagree with them!
 Chinese food is undoubtedly amongst the best in the world but what makes it even more special is that you don’t have to go to a posh restaurant to enjoy it (although this post is going to be somewhat of a contradiction!).

-Once the feasting was over there was still quite a bit left over but in China it’s perfectly normal to ask for the left-overs to be packaged up so you can take them home to enjoy later – in fact it’s a supposed to be a good sign of respect to the chef if you do since you clearly appreciated the mastery!
+Once the feasting was over there was still quite a bit leftover but in China, it’s perfectly normal to ask for the left-overs to be packaged up so you can take them home to enjoy later – in fact, it’s supposed to be a good sign of respect to the chef if you do since you clearly appreciated the mastery!

 Whilst China has many problems, food certainly isn’t one of them.